 Below is an excerpt from Homeless Alone Hungry and Cold: Street Junky, my memoir of addiction.

-“The nightmare begins, a moment alone, in darkness with the demon, withdrawal, or is he an angel in disguise?
+“The nightmare continues, a moment alone, in darkness with the demon, withdrawal, or is he an angel in disguise?

 My blood pressure begins to elevate and her claws twist and contort my spine.
 Her claws slowly sink deeper into my spine.
 My legs begin to kick uncontrollably kicking and my eyes hurting, so sensitive to light.
 Stomach bile working its way out of my intestines and into my throat.
 The stomach acid burns.
 The constant jackhammer hammering’ the fuck out of my brain, makes me pound my head against the wall, there is a small sense of relief each time my brain bounces off of my skull.